PrestaShop/prestashop.github.io/news/_posts/2016-06-16-module-development-changes-in-17.md

 ## Changes for modules targeting the Product page

-The Product page has entirely rewritten for PrestaShop 1.7 in order to make the product creation easier, faster, and more logical.
-6 default instead of the previous 12, with the main tab containing much more information; a greatly improved Combination generator/manager; new shortcuts; an in-page catalog browser; and other niceties...
+The Product page has been entirely rewritten for PrestaShop 1.7 in order to make the product creation easier, faster, and more logical.
+6 default tabs instead of the previous 12, with the main tab containing much more information; a greatly improved Combination generator/manager; new shortcuts; an in-page catalog browser; and other niceties...

 If you created modules which target the Product Page, you may be impacted by these changes.
-To make them work as expected in the new Product page, will need to adapt your code.
+To make them work as expected in the new Product page, you will need to adapt your code.

 Here are the main information that you will need to update your modules.